 Telemedicine helps physicians provide patient care regardless of time or geography constraints.
 Telehealth makes care more equitable and accessible to the 89% of US adults and 78% of adults globally who own a smartphone, including those in medically underserved areas.
 Today, more and more clinic owners are considering implementing telehealth, as remote communication has become the new normal.

 Are you thinking about incorporating telehealth into your clinic?
 If so, check out our article.
-It identifies the tangible benefits of remote solutions for healthcare providers, patients, and medical facilities.
+It identifies the tangible benefits of telemedicine for providers, patients, and hospitals.

 Telehealth is here to stay